Build a paper airplane? Easy.

 A Host of Applications

-Today, Agile principals have spread beyond software development, manufacturing, and project management to any organization that is facing precipitous change—which is to say any organization.
+Today, Agile principles have spread beyond software development, manufacturing, and project management to any organization that is facing precipitous change—which is to say any organization.
 In Sone’s class, in addition to Bokoski and several software designers, there is an interior designer, a military contractor, and a state transportation planner.

 After learning the fundamentals of Agile in Dr. Sone’s class, students pursuing Georgetown’s four-course Graduate Certificate in Lean & Agile Practices work with related systems, including Kanban, a method for managing work across various systems, which was pioneered by the Toyota Corp.; and DevOps, a tool for integrating—and streamlining—development and production or operations.